It’s the perfect chocolate mug cake – rich, chocolatey, gooey and ready in five minutes. It’s also keto and gluten-free!

 - If you're making this the night before, cover each mug with plastic wrap and refrigerate until the next morning.
 Make sure to refrigerate immediately, so that the baking soda does not lose its potency.

 - When ready to eat, place the two mugs in the microwave.
 Microwave them both together for 50 seconds.
 The batter will rise quite a bit while you microwave it.
+If you used one big mug for the entire batter, start with 60 seconds and go from there.

 - Remove the mugs from the microwave and allow the cakes a few seconds to settle.
 They should not be liquid anymore, but they should appear very moist.
 Resist the temptation to microwave more (unless the batter is still liquid) – a chocolate cake is always better gooey than dry.